cunyap/pypocquant/manual/UserInstructions.md

     <img src="ui_images/help.JPG"/>

-    * `Quick instructions`
+    * `Quick instructions`: Shows the quick instructions dialog.

-    * `Quick start` Opens the quick start document describing how to set up the image acquisition setup, perform the acquisition and some potential problems and their solutions one might encounter.
+    * `Quick start`: Opens the quick start document describing how to set up the image acquisition setup, perform the acquisition and some potential problems and their solutions one might encounter.

-    * `User manual`: Opens this document
+    * `User manual`: Opens this document.

-    * `About`: About the software and its dependencies
+    * `About`: About the software and its dependencies.